jakebathman/tailwindcss-uk-docs/source/docs/theme.blade.md

 titleBorder: true
 ---

-The `theme` section of your `tailwind.config.js` file is where you define your project's color palette, type scale, font stacks, breakpoints, border radius values, and more.
+The `theme` section of your `tailwind.config.js` file is where you define your project's colour palette, type scale, font stacks, breakpoints, border radius values, and more.

 ```js
 // tailwind.config.js